Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 By purchasing directly from the retailer you can assume that there is no middleman involvement and no price mark up.
 Historically, it has been difficult for small online sellers to buy returns and overstock directly from large retailers and apparel brands.
 But over the past few years, however, a shift has taken place in how companies offload their excess goods.
 Today, many use online B2B marketplaces to sell smaller lots of inventory directly to small business buyers (who resell on marketplaces like Poshmark).

-The key is to make sure you are buying from a known brand: many top retailers like Macy’s have their own marketplaces for bulk quantities of returns and shelf pulls, while others leverage multi-seller marketplaces that have dedicated sections for apparel and accessories like B-Stock Supply.
+The key is to make sure you are buying from a known brand: many top retailers like Macy’s have their own marketplaces for bulk quantities of returns and shelf pulls, while others turn to multi-seller marketplaces that have dedicated sections for apparel and accessories like B-Stock Supply.
 In the case of multi-seller marketplaces, be sure to use one that has a seller rating system, so you know you are buying from a reputable seller.

-An affordable (and efficient) way to secure product is by tapping into online auction marketplaces that sell luxury and name-brand returns and shelf pulls.
+An affordable (and efficient) way to acquire inventory to resell on Poshmark is by tapping into online auction marketplaces that sell luxury and name-brand returns and shelf pulls.
 Purchasing through an online auction marketplace can be a great, cost-effective way to find inventory because you’ll see what others are bidding and never pay more than you want.

 The better the condition of the item, the more you can sell it for.
-For example, new without tags will sell for slightly less that new with tags, while an item in its original packaging will fetch a higher price.
+For example, new without tags will sell for slightly less than new with tags, while an item in its original packaging will fetch a higher price.
 You want to be sure you can still turn a profit when you break the bulk lots into individual items, so bid carefully.

 It is important to calculate shipping costs into your budget.
 To reduce costs, look for sellers that have distribution centers near your geographic region and will either allow you to arrange your own shipping or will provide discounted rates on regional shipping.
 Ex: Macy’s ships out of locations across the U.S.